Albo1125/VehicleSpawnMenu/README.md

 * A "SubCategories" and/or "VehicleSpawns" array containing further SubCategory or VehicleSpawn entries.

 ### VehicleSpawn
 If this is selected, a vehicle will be spawned with the appropriate properties.
+The spawning client will also trigger a server event as follows: `VehicleSpawnMenu:VehicleSpawned(plate)`.
 * "Name" string indicating the display name of this VehicleSpawn
 * "VehicleModelName" is the ingame model name/spawncode of this vehicle
 * "Plate" the plate to set on this vehicle when it is spawned